The Resident (part sixteen)

 Dark Paneling

-Pastel and ink drawing of woodland sceneThe Resident (part one)
+Pastel and ink drawing of woodland sceneThe Resident (part seventeen)

 (2022, Stephanie Foster)